adam-bauer-34/BHM-pol-econ-reprod/README.md

 | Figure 8: Paths of emissions and temperature rise for different policy suites | `08_timing_of_damages.sh` | - |

 The are also two additional files:
-- `run_all.sh` will run all the analytic calculations once, create all the figures, and then run the final files to print out all of the quoted calculations in the paper.
+- `run_all.sh` will run all the analytic calculations once, create all the figures, and then run the final files to print out all of the quoted calculations and tables in the paper.
-- `quoted_numbers.sh` will print all of the quoted figures in the paper.
+- `quoted_numbers.sh` will print all of the quoted figures and tables in the paper.

 You should consider using the `.yml` file provided in this directory to establish a virtual python environment that should include all of the necessary dependencies for the code to run smoothly.
 I recommend using `conda` or its improved version, `mamba` to do this.